michalc/sqlite-s3-query/README.md

 Operations that write to the database are not supported.
 However, S3 object-versioning is used, and required, so each query should complete succesfully even if the database is overwritten concurrently by another S3 client.

-> Work-in-progress.
-This README serves as a rough design spec.

 ## Usage